The official blog of the Lung Institute.

 With these behavioral changes, it’s possible to greatly affect the pronouncement of symptoms within those with emphysema, COPD and pulmonary fibrosis.
-However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider stem cell therapy.
-Rather than addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life.
+However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider cellular therapy.
+Rather than addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life.

 If you found this article interesting, share your thoughts and comments below.